I’d just sat down at the kitchen table with a cup of tea when I heard someone knock on the front door. “Enzo, can you get that?”

 She giggled.
 “Yes.
 I’ve had my license for months, Nonna.
 We’ve been over this.”

 “I know, but . . .”
 I sighed as I swung the door shut.
 “It seems like just yesterday your mom was turning sixteen.”
 Alessia’s mom was our second oldest, born just eight minutes after her twin brother.
-We’d added to our family every couple years after that—two more biological children, and then two we adopted—and nothing had brought us more joy than watching our family grow.
+We’d added to our family every couple years after that—two more biological children, then two we adopted, and one last biological surprise—and nothing had brought us more joy than watching our family grow.
 “No, I take it back,” I said as we moved into the living room, where dozens of framed photographs attested to five decades of good times—First Communions and graduations and weddings and birthdays and holidays and, of course, baseball games.
 One of my favorite pictures was of the Bellamy Creek Bulldogs after a league championship game, where Enzo had been hoisted up and carried off the field by his closest childhood buddies Griffin, Cole, and Beckett after stealing home to clinch the win.
 Their kids had grown up right alongside ours, and we still considered them all family.

 Time had gone by so quickly—but what good times we’d had.